 SYNTHETIC STEROID HORMONE

-Provera is a prescription drug that was approved by the Food and Drug Administration (FDA) in 1959.
+Provera is a prescription drug that was approved by the U.S. Food and Drug Administration (FDA) in 1959.
 Provera is prescribed to prevent pregnancy and treat symptoms of endometriosis.
 Provera may be referred to by its drug name, medroxyprogesterone.

 Provera is a synthetic steroid hormone, specifically a progestin.
 In cases of endometriosis, Provera is believed to work by changing hormone levels and controlling the growth of the uterine lining.